 Include an envelope with your resignation letter and address it to whomever your boss is.

-Some companies prefer if you give your resignation right to the Human Resources department so if you’re not sure just touch base with them.
+Some companies prefer that you give your resignation right to the Human Resources department, so if you’re unsure, touch base with them.

 Sample Professional Resignation Letter